Andromeda Black-Tonks

 Second Wizarding War (1995-1998)

-Although Andromeda and Ted were not official members of the second Order of the Phoenix, they allowed their home to be one of the Order's safe-houses and were supportive of the organisation to which their daughter belonged.
-Nymphadora married Remus Lupin in the summer of 1997; he suspected that her parents did not approve because he was a werewolf, though that was not true, given the fact that Andromeda was not a pure-blood supremacist.
+Once again, Andromeda and Ted were not official members of the Order of the Phoenix, but they allowed their home to be one of the Order's safe-houses.
+Nymphadora married Remus in the summer of 199, a pairing that Andromeda was slightly hesitant about, not that she let her daughter know, due to her past interactions with Remus, but was ultimately supportive of.

-After the Battle of the Seven Potters, they were instrumental in Harry Potter's moving from Potter Manor to The Burrow: Harry Potter and Rubeus Hagrid took temporary refuge in Tonks' home, where Andromeda took care of Hagrid's injuries.
-She seemed somewhat offended when Harry first reacted to her as if she were her sister Bellatrix because of their resemblance.
-She and Ted were both very worried about their daughter when they learned that the Order was ambushed by Death Eaters when transporting Harry, though Ted tried to reassure his wife by pointing out that their daughter had been through worse in the course of her work as an Auror.
+After the Battle of the Seven Potters, they were instrumental in Harry's moving from Privet Drive to The Burrow as he and Hagrid took temporary refuge in the Tonks' home, where Andromeda took care of Hagrid's injuries.
+She had been caught by surprise when Harry mistook her for her sister; it was something that hadn't happened in many years, but she ultimately laughed it off, aware it was a simple mistake.
+She and Ted were both very worried about their daughter when they learned that the Order was ambushed by Death Eaters, though Ted tried to reassure her by pointing out that their daughter had been through worse in the course of her work as an Auror.

 When the Ministry of Magic fell under Lord Voldemort's control in August of 1997, the magical protections around the Order's safe-houses were broken.
-Andromeda and Ted were interrogated and tortured by Death Eaters for information about Harry Potter and the Order.
-Their son-in-law reported that they were "shaken, obviously, but otherwise okay".
+Andromeda and Ted were interrogated and tortured by Death Eaters for information pertaining to Harry Potter and the Order, but neither of them revealed any information.
 Soon after this, their daughter discovered that she was pregnant and came to stay with Andromeda and Ted, as her husband temporarily left her out of fear that he would pass on lycanthropy to their child.

 The Ministry soon began persecuting Muggle-borns by forming the Muggle-Born Registration Commission, which charged Muggle-borns with having stolen their magic and their wands from "real" witches and wizards.
 Ted refused to register on principle and was forced to go on the run; Andromeda, as a pure-blood, was safe and stayed with her pregnant daughter.
-Some time before the birth of her grandson Teddy, Andromeda was left a widow, as her husband was murdered by Snatchers.
+Some months later, Andromeda was left a widow, as her husband was murdered by Snatchers.

 Later life (Post 1998)

-Andromeda helped her daughter raise her grandson, Teddy, and thus also spent a lot of time with his godfather, Harry Potter, and the Weasley and Black families.
+Andromeda was left with custody of her grandson, though Teddy also spends a lot of time with his godfather, Harry Potter, and the Weasley family.

 Physical appearance